Tropical Donagi theorem: The tropical n -gonal construction in moduli

-With this setup, \cref{thm:main} provides evidence for the non-injectivity of the Prym-Torelli morphism.
+With this setup, \cref{thm:main} provides evidence for the non-injectivity of the Prym\textendash Torelli morphism.
 It is natural to ask, if this structure is modular in nature.
-More precisely, it is straight-forward to set up a tropical moduli space $T_{2, n}^\trop$ parametrizing towers $\tilde \Gamma \to \Gamma \to K$ where both maps are tropical Hurwitz covers, $\deg(\Gamma \to K) = n$, and $K$ is a tree.
+More precisely, it is straightforward to set up a tropical moduli space $T_{2, n}^\trop$ parametrising towers $\tilde \Gamma \to \Gamma \to K$ where both maps are tropical Hurwitz covers, $\deg(\Gamma \to K) = n$, and $K$ is a tree.
 While the $n$-gonal construction applied pointwise does give a map

 this map is not in general continuous under deformations which change the combinatorial type, see \cref{fig:Donagi_not_cont} for an example with $n = 2$.

 One could ask, if the definition of the $n$-gonal construction can perhaps be modified to improve this situation.
 More specifically, returning to the case $n = 4$, we take \cref{thm:main} as evidence, that the tetragonal construction is correctly defined on the locus of good towers inside of $T_{2, 4, h}^\trop$ and indeed, restricted to this locus the tetragonal construction gives rise to a commutative diagram of continuous maps